Translation in the Wild: What Explains the Origin of LLMs’ Translation Abilities?

 \subsubsection{Generalization to Unseen Language Pairs and Domains}

 Global semantic learning implies that an LLM can perform translation even between language pairs or domains it never saw aligned in training, by bridging via meaning.
 By contrast, purely local learning would struggle in truly novel transfers.
 We therefore predict that zero-shot translation---especially for unusual language combinations or highly specialized topics---is powered mostly by global mechanism.
 Empirically, this can be tested by looking at how well an LLM translates between languages that had \emph{no overlapping parallel data} in its training set.
 If global learning is real, the model should still handle such pairs (perhaps by mapping each language to an English-centric semantic space, effectively pivoting internally; see Sections \ref{pivoting-intermadiate} and \ref{do-llms-pivot-on-their-own} above).
-Indeed, prior research on multilingual NMT showed that a single model can learn to bridge languages via an implicit “interlingua” when direct pairs are absent \citep{johnson_googles_2017}.
+In fact, previous research on multilingual NMT showed that a single encoder-decoder model can learn to bridge languages through an implicit “interlingua” when direct pairs are absent from its training data \citep{johnson_googles_2017}.
 For LLMs, we have contemporary support: the latest GPT and Claude models reportedly perform decently on language pairs like Gujarati-Swahili or Bengali-Turkish \citep{enis_llm_2024} even though it is very unlikely they had parallel data for those pairs; they rely on internal representations and possibly English as a latent pivot.